Financial Support, Bursaries & Scholarships

 The important information – our terms and conditions

-All decisions on bursaries and scholarships are final.
+All decisions on bursaries and scholarships are final and all our bursaries exclude repeat years.

-Students must be studying at full-time taught at our High Wycombe, Uxbridge or Aylesbury campuses.
+- You must be studying at our High Wycombe, Uxbridge or Aylesbury campuses (please see individual eligibility criteria)

 The bursary will be removed immediately if: